ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IHarrisPriester.rst

 IHarrisPriester
 ===============

-.. py:class:: IHarrisPriester
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IHarrisPriester

    object

    Properties for the Harris-Priester atmospheric model - a model that takes into account a 10.7 cm solar flux level and diurnal bulge.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IHarrisPriester

 Overview
 --------